Kendall Jenner Pepsi Ad: Commercial’s Producers In Legal Hot Water With San Francisco PD For Using Logo

 Kendall Jenner’s Pepsi ad may be facing legal troubles with the San Francisco Police for using the department’s logo in the shooting of the controversial video.

-TMZ reports that the San Francisco PD is in talks with the City Attorney to determine if the producers of Kendall Jenner’s Pepsi commercial video have crossed the legal line in using the department’s emblem.
+TMZ reports that the San Francisco PD is in talks with the City Attorney to determine whether the producers of Kendall Jenner’s Pepsi commercial video have crossed the legal line in using the department’s emblem.
 As per City Attorney’s ordinance, the police logo cannot be used by the public, either for commercial or personal purposes.

 Kendall Jenner Pepsi Ad May Have Crossed Legal Line with San Francisco Police Dept. https://t.co/m5NeF2iL58